Enterprise Policy Manager

 For the initial early access release, it is not possible to add exemptions for specific package versions directly.
 We are treating this as a priority area ahead of general availability, and are gathering user feedback during early access to ensure that we take the right approach.

 In the meantime, if a specific package version needs to bypass the cooldown policy urgently, we recommend that your security or platform team downloads the required package directly and uploads it into Cloudsmith manually.
-This bypasses the cooldown requirement and makes the package available to developers immediately.
+The cooldown policy will not apply to these packages because they have no upstream publication metadata to indicate the package age.

 Viewing packages that violate your cooldown policy